teamjel/cs207-FinalProject/docs/milestone1.md

 We will be implementing the automatic differentiation by using `Node` instances and its subclasses, which are defined in `Operators` module.
 We can also visualize the algorithm using `Visualization` module.

 ## What are the core data structures?
-We will be using a tuple for our `Node` module as it core data structure.
-It will store both the value and the derivative/gradient of the node (we will be using a numpy array to store the gradients).
+We will be using a custom Dual Numbers implementation, which serves the purpose of both storing the value at each node and propagating the derivative through simplified calculations.

 ## What classes will you implement
 We will be implementing the `Node` class first.
 We will then extend the `Node` class for each operator, which will form a subclass.
-We also plan to implement a visualization class.
+Each node will contain overrides for all operations we support, and every operation will use a class method to return another node object as the result.
+In the creation of the node object, we will append a reference to previous nodes, and thus implicitly create the computational graph through this linking process.
+We also plan to implement a visualization class, utilizing the saved graphs.

 ## What method and name attributes will your classes have?